 Most muscle relaxants last around four to six hours, so even if a person begins drinking several hours after they take their dose the medication will still be in their system.
 Muscle relaxants can be extremely potent; even having one drink while on one can cause uncomfortable, debilitating, and dangerous side effects.

-While any combination of these drugs can be dangerous, many people face more extreme risks when they intentionally abuse both drugs together to create a desired, pleasurable effect.
-Within situations of abuse, an individual is far more likely to use a medication in large dosages.
+While any combination of these drugs can be dangerous, many people face more extreme risks when they intentionally use both drugs together to create a desired, pleasurable effect.
+Within situations of use, an individual is far more likely to use a medication in large dosages.
 This means that they may take greater-than-prescribed doses of the muscle relaxer or take the pill more frequently than they should, behaviors which increase the odds of overdose, addiction, and other adverse health effects.